 What is the inspiration for my Jersey Mussel Soup?

-One of the most class yet simple French soups is called Soup Billi Bi.
+One of the most classic yet simple French soups is called Soup Billi Bi.
 A delicious mix of white wine, cream, onions, and mussels.
 A deconstructed moules a la crème, with none of the hassle of removing the mussel meat from the shells.
 Although for me that is part of the joy of eating mussels.
 Soup Billi B was created at the famous French restaurant Maxim’s at the height of its popularity.
 It was the haunt of royalty and celebrities like Orson Wells, Bridgit Bardot and Ava Gardner.

 My recipe is a little more rustic and heartier with some finely sliced leeks and diced potatoes.
 The recipe calls for fish fumet or stock, you can make your own, but you can also buy good quality stocks from quality supermarkets and delis.
 You will need to cook and steam the mussels first and remove from their shells once cool.
 Reserve the cooking juices which will add lots of flavour to your soup.
 You can cheat and use frozen mussel meat, but nothing beats fresh local mussels.